 She worked as a government research scientist in experimental physics for 13 years, using synchrotron X-rays to probe the atomic structure of materials.

 Her work included overseas stints at Imperial College London and Stanford University in California.
-Her private pilot license eventually expired, but in 2016, God reminded her of her dream:
+Her medical certificate for flying and biennial flight review eventually lapsed, but in 2016, God reminded her of her dream:

 ‘When I looked into becoming a MAF pilot, God showed me how different parts of my life – abilities, opportunities & experiences – fitted together.
 That had been His plan all along.’